Well, while you aren’t old enough to read fairytales, I’ll try to inspire you with these gorgeous Romanian castles.

-The breathtaking landscape is full of snow-capped mountains and dense forest.
-Also, the building itself reminds a lot the Bavarian castles, which was a way to honor the king’s roots (He was German).
+The breathtaking landscape is full of snow-capped mountains and dense forests.
+Also, the building itself reminds a lot of the Bavarian castles, which was a way to honor the king’s roots (He was German).

 When I was there, I couldn’t avoid but to think of how this site looked like those fairytale sceneries, and I wondered how I had never seen a movie set on that castle.

 Anyway, the woodwork and yellow bricks that adorn the facade look exceptionally romantic.
 The interior is highly (and beautifully) decorated with angels and other figures carved on wood as well as many paintings.

 For more information about the Peles Castle and a day trip to Sinaia, read my review on a tour I took there.